proteneer/timemachine/README.md

 ## Running Tests

-Note: we currently only support and test on python 3.7, use other versions at your own peril.
+Note that `PYTHONPATH` must be set to include the `timemachine` repo root.
+To run tests that use `openeye`, ensure that either `OE_LICENSE` or `OE_DIR` are set appropriately.

+For example, starting from a clean environment with the openeye license file in `~/.openeye`:

 ```
-pytest -xsv tests/
+OE_DIR=~/.openeye PYTHONPATH=. pytest -xsv tests/
 ```

+Note: we currently only support and test on python 3.7, use other versions at your own peril.

 # Free Energy Methods